geode-sdk/docs/getting-started/ide-setup.md

 Now, before you build, make sure to change these settings:

 1. Click the Debug options
-1. Manage Configurations
+2. Manage Configurations
-1. Change config type to Release or RelWithDebInfo.
-You **cannot** use Debug for this..
+3. Change config type to Release or RelWithDebInfo.
+You **cannot** use Debug for this.
-1. Change toolset to x86
+4. Change toolset to x86

 Now you may build your mod!